MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReceiveConnector.md

 - AcceptOorgProtocol (Exchange 2010)

-At the moment, this parameter can only be used in hybrid Exchange deployments and therefore the other available values for \<capability\> cannot be used.
+At the moment, this parameter can only be used in Exchange hybrid deployments and therefore the other available values for \<capability\> cannot be used.
 For more information, see [Advanced Office 365 Routing](https://techcommunity.microsoft.com/t5/exchange-team-blog/advanced-office-365-routing-locking-down-exchange-on-premises/ba-p/609238).

 The available \<domainy\> values are an SMTP domain (for example, contoso.com), or the value NO-TLS for non-TLS encrypted inbound connections.

-For example, "contoso.com:AcceptOorgProtocol","fabrikam.com:AcceptOorgProtocol,AcceptOorgHeader"
+For example, "contoso.com:AcceptOorgProtocol","fabrikam.com:AcceptCloudServicesMail".

 ```yaml
 Type: MultiValuedProperty